Kumargautam57/Frontend/README.md

-day1 i learn about selector
+Day 1 I have  learn about selector and how they used.